isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-07-18-post-Sweet Potato.md

 <section>
 	<h4>Propagation:</h4>
-	<p>This vine can be grown via <a href="/page-index/horticulture-techniques/propagating-by-seed/">seeds</a>, by <a href="/page-index/horticulture-techniques/propagating-by-cuttings/">cuttings</a>, or <a href="/page-index/horticulture-techniques/propagating-by-division/">planting tubers</a>.
+	<p>This vine is usually grown via <a href="/page-index/horticulture-techniques/propagating-by-cuttings/">cuttings</a>, or <a href="/page-index/horticulture-techniques/propagating-by-division/">planting tubers</a>.
 Stem cuttings can be rooted in water or soil.
 Tubers can be rooted in water or planted directly into the soil.</p>
 	<br>
 </section>